-A gallbladder empyema is when the gallbladder is infected and an abscess forms within the gallbladder.
-Patients are typically septic, however presenting with a similar clinical picture to acute cholecystitis, and is associated with a significant morbidity and mortality.
+A gallbladder empyema is when the gallbladder becomes filled with pus (Fig. 6).
+Patients will become unwell, often septic, presenting with a similar clinical picture to acute cholecystitis.
+They are associated with significant morbidity and mortality.

 The condition is diagnosed by either US scan or CT scan.
 Treatment is via laparoscopic cholecystectomy* (may require intra-operative drainage if tense gallbladder) or percutaneous cholecystostomy (if unsuitable for surgery).

 *There is a higher rate of conversion to open cholecystectomy with emypema than with uncomplicated acute cholecystitis

-Patients with chronic cholecystitis will typically have a history of recurrent or untreated cholecystitis, which has led to the chronic inflammation of the gallbladder wall.
+Patients with chronic cholecystitis will typically have a history of recurrent or untreated cholecystitis, which has led to a persistent inflammation of the gallbladder wall.
 Patients present with ongoing RUQ or epigastric pain with associated nausea and vomiting.

-It can be diagnosed typically by CT scan (or often noted on histology post-cholecystectomy).
+It can be diagnosed typically by CT imaging (or often noted on histology post-cholecystectomy).
 Management in uncomplicated cases is via elective cholecystectomy.
-Its main complications are increased risk of gallbladder carcinoma and biliary-enteric fistula.
+Its main complications are gallbladder carcinoma and biliary-enteric fistula.